AdobeDocs/certification.en/help/certifications/aem/aem-devops-e-engineer.md

 You should be comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and are able to set up Adobe Experience Manager environments and infrastructure.

-And, you should be familiar with the following technologies and environments:
+Additionally, you should be familiar with the following technologies and environments:

 * Cloud Manager
 * Adobe IO CLI